- Learn and practice vocabulary

 - Paper and pencils

-- Collage of election-related newspaper clippings, or print outs from the web
+- Collage of election-related newspaper and magazine clippings or a presentation featuring web articles and resources

-- Print a class set of the Election Vocabulary List (PDF).
+- Make a class set of the Election Vocabulary List printable.

 Step 1: Ask students if they know anything about elections.
 Ask for volunteers to share what they know.
-Share with them the election news collage you made.
+Share with them the election news collage or presentation you made.

 Step 2: Tell students they will learn eight election vocabulary words.

-Step 3: Give each student a copy of the Election Vocabulary List (PDF).
+Step 3: Give each student a copy of the Election Vocabulary List printable.

 Step 4: Read the eight words to the students, one at a time.
-Have students repeat the word with you.
+Have students repeat the words with you.
 Clap the syllables in each word.

 - Pronounce the word aloud and ask students to repeat it.
 Give the part of speech.